jianglisha/PowerPoint/Tableau/README.md

    - Tableau Fundamentals
 2. Coursera | UC Davis | **Data Visualization with Tableau Specialization** (Audit Only)
    -  Fundamentals of Visualization with Tableau (in progress)
+3. Coursera | Duke | **Excel to MySQL: Analytic Techniques for Business Specialization** (Audit Only)
+   -  Data Visualization and Communication with Tableau (in progress)